OpenMRI/ocra/HDL/projects/async_fifo/README.md

 ## Requirements

-This project requires verilator and gtkwave.
+This project requires verilator and a tool to display the simulations.
+There are either gtkwave or surfer project that I would recommend.